vincentarelbundock/Rdatasets/doc/stevedata/rst/thatcher_approval.rst

    .. rubric:: Format
       :name: format

-   A data frame with 125 observations on the following 9 variables.
+   A data frame with 125 observations on the following 8 variables.

-   ``year``
-      the year of the poll

    ``poll_date``
       the effective "date" of the public opinion poll